Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/QueryMapImageSublayer/README.md

 ## Additional information

 An `ArcGISMapImageSublayer` must be loaded before accessing its metadata or table.
-Use `ArcGISMapImageLayer::loadTablesAndLayers` to recursively load all sublayers and tables associated with a map image layer.
+Use `ArcGISMapImageLayer::loadTablesAndLayersAsync` to recursively load all sublayers and tables associated with a map image layer.
 Some sublayers do not have an associated table (group layers, for example) and some may not support specific types of queries.
 Consult the map service metadata for details.

 ## Tags
-Query, Sublayer, MapServer, Table
+MapServer, Query, Sublayer, Table